 “Widespread adoption of electronic health records holds great promise for improving health care quality, efficiency, and patient safety,” said David Blumenthal, National Coordinator for Health Information Technology.
 However, Health care providers have been waiting for clarity on who will be eligible for stimulus payments because the law, signed early this year, says only that health care providers must show “meaningful use” of health information technology.

 The Workgroup for Electronic Data Interchange (WEDI) has sent letters to Dr. Blumenthal which provide good insight as to the challenges of adopting electronic health records (EHR).
 One of WEDI’s key comments regarding adoption: for consumers, the “…population of Personal Health Records (PHRs) by 2015 may not be feasible as all patients may not have PHR’s by 2015.
-It may not be technically feasible to populate PHR’s from
+It may not be technically feasible to populate PHR’s from (EHRs/EMRs), and the Security and Privacy concerns related to populating PHRs from EHR/PHRs may not be resolved by 2015.

 Fewer than one in five American doctors and hospitals now use digital record systems.
 Many health policy experts say that computerizing health records could not only cut costs by reducing dangerous medical mistakes and wasteful spending but also improve the quality of care.
 Federal officials hope that among other things patients would be able to take custody of their medical histories and send them to doctors and hospitals as they choose.